Using Social Science Data and Tools

 You can download the data.
 Additionally, some SOVI data have been incorporated into the Sea Level Rise and Coastal Flooding Impacts Viewer (SLR viewer) which shows where vulnerable populations could be impacted by rising waters (Note: The initial project areas for the SLR viewer include Mississippi, Alabama, and parts of Texas and Florida, with additional coastal counties to be added in the near future).

 Spatial Trends in Coastal Socioeconomics (STICS) data provides information on populations living in coastal areas.
 Information about jobs, earnings, demographics, and population projections helps inform your decisions on economic development and planning for change or growth.
-You can download the data or use the STICS Quick Report tool to view the data for your geography in easy-to-use data layers.

 There are a variety of ways that social science data can be integrated into coastal management.
 Here are some examples.